Knowing which breast pump to buy is so hard!

 - Ameda requires 6 AA batteries while the Medela requires 8 AA batteries.

 Pros & Cons of the Ameda Finesse Double Electric Breast Pump

 Like every product, nothing is perfect.
 Despite not having any real issues with this pump I do have a few points to mention which could be approved upon.
 As you see though, my pro list is much longer than my con’s.

 The real con of this pump would be that its not fully silent.
-In a perfect world mother’s should be offered a pumping room but the reality is that sometimes its not available and if you are pumping in your office or a handicap bathroom, the noise might make you feel uncomfortable.
+In a perfect world, mother’s should be offered a pumping room but the reality is that sometimes its not available and if you are pumping in a different setting, the noise might make you feel uncomfortable.

 Although I mentioned requiring 6 AA batteries to work on the go, I was able to use the pump for a long time before needing to replace them.
 If you are pumping on a daily basis while only using batteries I would guess they’d need to be replaced once a month.

 ==>Find out if your employer is required to make a pumping room for you.<==

 - Double Pump (pump both sides simultaneously)

 - Medical grade (same quality as the one you use in the hospital)